 my life 4 jesus.co.za

-home.
+Forcing the shameless woman endlessly on Peter, the parents soon began to invite Gwen on their visits to Peter and Mary’s home.
 Undoubtedly, Peter felt flattered and consented by not saying a word.
-Mary greeted the woman with a kiss and treated her kindly.
-She was not willing to let anyone know how this immoral woman, and Peter and his unprincipled parents were degrading her again; this time, in her own home.
-Charles, Zeena and Gwen nearly succeeded in crushing her engagement to Peter, and now they were invading her home and more importantly, her marriage to Peter!
-Young and inexperienced as she was, Mary could not have anticipated the distressing price she would have to pay for this ceaseless assault on her marriage bed, which she accepted so passively.
+The naïve Mary never suspected that Gwen and Peter could still be ‘into’ one another; she greeted the woman with a kiss and treated her kindly.
+She was not willing to let anyone know how this immoral woman, and the ‘passive’ Peter and his unprincipled parents were degrading her again; this time, in her own home.
+Charles, Zeena and Gwen nearly succeeded in crushing her engagement to Peter, [an engagement is the first part of God’s two-phase marriage covenant and binding before God and the law,] and now they were invading her home with this woman and more importantly, her marriage to Peter!
+Young and inexperienced as she was, Mary could never anticipate the distressing price she would have to pay for this ceaseless assault on her marriage bed, which she accepted so passively.

-During the following year, Zeena and her husband’s barefaced abuse escalated without resistance from Peter.
-Mary often objected, but Peter acted as though he was deaf.
+During the following year, Zeena and her husband’s barefaced abuse escalated, still without resistance from Peter.
+Mary often objected, but Peter acted as if he were deaf.
 Yet it was the disillusioned Mary, who did everything in her power to make his parents feel at home during their constant, disrupting visits.
 She treated them at her table and in her home with everything warm, honest, and homemade, and shared all her family and friends with them too.

 Callously, her parents-in-law repaid her kindness and hospitality by not missing a single chance to make it plain that they tolerated her only for Peter’s sake.
-They used exclusive refrains such as, “We are going to visit Peter.
+They constantly used exclusive remarks like, “We are going to visit Peter.
 We were at Peter’s yesterday.
 Peter has a lovely house in the country.
-Peter works very hard…” Moreover, smiling wryly at Mary’s engagement ring, Zeena taunted, “You should see Lorraine’s ring!
+Peter works very hard…” Moreover, smiling wryly at Mary’s engagement ring, Zeena once taunted, “You should see Lorraine’s ring!
 (Lorraine eventually married Peter’s cousin Dennis.)
 Now that is something spectacular!
 It’s something like the one Charles first gave me when we got engaged.”

-Zeena neglected to mention that before the engagement, Peter had flatly refused to accept money from them to buy Mary a ‘bigger stone.’
-Mary’s ‘little’ diamond came from the depths of Peter’s heart and the thought of a ‘bigger stone’ never entered Mary’s mind.
+Zeena neglected to mention that before the engagement, Peter flatly refused to accept money from them to buy Mary a ‘bigger stone.’
+Mary’s always believed her ‘little’ diamond came from the depths of Peter’s heart and the thought of a ‘bigger stone’ never entered her mind.

 During their second year of marriage, Charles and Zeena especially, dealt the couple another crippling blow.